deredskoy/deredskoy/README.md

-🌱 Currently learning Advanced Swift, SwiftUI, Tailwind 4.

-🔨 Building a first app: Currency Converter.

-🇺🇦 Support Ukraine! 🇺🇦
+🌱 Currently learning: Python Introduction with Scrimba.

 <!--
 **deredskoy/deredskoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.